quinn410/hello_world/README.md

 # hello_world
-beginning my journey into Coding and software development.
+Beginning my journey into Coding and software development.
+I am Quinn, a 35yo Father of 4.
+I live in Michigan with my wife of 9 years.
+I love music (bass player over here!!)